apache/drill/_docs/sql-reference/sql-functions/030-date-time-functions-and-arithmetic.md

     AGE (timestamp[, timestamp]);

-*timestamp* is a timestamp formatted as shown in the examples.
+*timestamp* is the data and time formatted as shown in the following examples.

 ### AGE Usage Notes
 Cast string arguments to timestamp to include time data in the calculations of the interval.